sgong-pdftron/stranger-docs/android/tools/quick-menu.md

     quickMenu.findButtonByMenuType(menuType);
     ```
     After that, you can customize the menu button view as normal View.
-- Menu item buttons are using `R.style.Widget_Material_Button_Borderless` style, you can customize them by override it.
+- Menu item buttons are using `R.style.Widget_Material_Button_Borderless` style, you can customize them by overriding it.

 ### Background
-Quick menu background is using `drawable/quickmenu_bg_rext.xml` for *API 21* and `drawable/quickmenu_bg_rect_old_api` for *API under 21* You can changing background by overriding these drawable files.
+Quick menu background is using `drawable/quickmenu_bg_rext.xml` for *API 21* and `drawable/quickmenu_bg_rect_old_api` for *API under 21*.
+You can change the background by overriding these drawable files.

 ### Divider
 There is a hairline divider between menu first row and second row.
-By default, if tboth first row and second row exist, divider is **VISIBLE**.
-You can set this hairline divider visibility as following:
+By default, if both first row, and second row exist, divider is **VISIBLE**.
+You can set this hairline divider visibility by calling:
 ```
 quickMenu.setDividerVisibility(View.INVISIBLE);
 ```